SkillsFundingAgency/das-recruit-api/README.md

 }
 ```

-Then make sure you select the Recruit.Api selection from the debug drop down as show below:
+If wanting to debug from within Visual Studio then make sure you select the `Recruit.Api` profile selection from the debug drop down as show below:

 ![launchDebugOption](docs/img/vsLaunchDebugOptionScreenshot_982x482.png)

+If launching from outside Visual Studio and there exists the `Properties/launchSettings.json` file, from a terminal in the project working directory you can run the following to launch the API project:

+> dotnet run --launch-profile "Recruit.Api"

+<a id="onceRunning"></a>
+#### Once running

 The browser will not launch but the app should be running and you can start making requests to the API using [cURL](https://curl.haxx.se/), [Postman](https://www.getpostman.com/), web browser or any other http request making tools.
-If you want a browser to launch you will need to modify your `launchSettings.json` file to do so.
+If you want a browser to launch you will need to modify your `launchSettings.json`/`launch.json` file to do so.

+To verify that the project is running with all its dependencies reachable, you can call the visit/call the https://localhost:5040/health url and expect a 200 HTTP response code.
+If for some reason, configuration or otherwise, the dependencies are not reachable the endpoint will return a 503 HTTP response code.

+&nbsp;

 <a id="license"></a>
 ## License